amazeeio/docs/local_docker_development/troubleshooting.md

 Replace `"IE11 - Win10"` with the name of your VM.
 This will allow the VM to resolve and connect directly to your `http://*.docker.amazee.io` services running in cachalot.

+#### For pygmy

+An additional step is required if you use pygmy.
+Domains have to be added to Windows `hosts` file.
+They should point to the gateway IP address.

+To get the gateway IP, run `ipconfig` in Windows terminal, and search for `Default Gateway` in the output.

+Example `hosts` file contents:

+    10.0.2.2 my-local-website.com.docker.amazee.io
+    10.0.2.2 localhost

 ## pygmy

 Most issues with `pygmy` can be resolved with: